AbisheK0726/eng130-IaC/README.md

 Infrastructure as Code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

+#### Benefits of IaC

+* You can automate the provisioning of your infrastructure.
+* You can version control your infrastructure.
+* You can test your infrastructure.
+* You can automate the deployment of your infrastructure.

 ### What is Ansible?

 Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.